rivas-lab/covid19/README.md

 As a part of [COVID-19 Host Genetics Initiative](https://covid-19genehostinitiative.net/), we perform the following set of analyses to better understand the genetic basis of COVID-19 susceptibility and severity.

+Please check out initial draft of host genetics of COVID-19, [Initial review and analysis of COVID-19 host genetics and associated phenotypes](https://tinyurl.com/genes-covid19) (it is now hosted on Google Docs -- we submitted the manuscript to a pre-print server).

 - [`UKB_HLA_freq`](/UKB_HLA_freq): HLA frequency in UK Biobank[1].
 - [`snpnet`](/snpnet): Polygenic prediction of biomarkers and blood measurements.
 We deposit notebooks and scripts for polygenic risk score (PRS) analysis in this directory[2,3,4].